Pathway to Homeownership

 Helping ALICE Families Achieve Homeownership

 The Pathway to Homeownership Program helps qualified ALICE (Asset Limited, Income Constrained, Employed) households in Frederick County open a Homebuyer Savings Account.
-Savers earn $4 for every $1 they save, allowing them to put a total of $15,000 toward purchasing a home!
+Savers receive a match of $14,000 when they save $3,000, allowing them to put a total of $17,000 towards purchasing a home!

 Have questions?
 Please call the main phone number at 301-663-4231, or email Joyce Kwamena-Poh at jkwamenapoh@uwfrederick.org.